Dalek variants: The Eternity Clock Dalek Emperor

+Berserker Daleks

+Berserker Daleks feature in the Big Finish Productions Doctor Who audio drama Gallifrey: War Room 2: Manoeuvres (2023).
+They are depicted as generally conforming to the "New Series" Dalek design, but are mounted on a large base equipped with 'tank tracks' while the standard manipulator arm and gun stick are replaced by a circular saw and multi-barrel energy weapon respectively.
+They are described in promotional material for the CD as being bred for savagery and almost impossible to destroy, with the ability to repair damage to their casings using any shrapnel or components from other damaged Berserkers available in close proximity.

+Assault Leader Daleks

+Assault Leader Daleks are officers who appear in the Big Finish Productions Doctor Who audio drama series The War Doctor Rises: Morbius the Mighty (2024).
+They are Time-War officers sent to lead Dalek fleets on the order of the Supreme Council, specifically bred for the task.
+Cover art for the CD depicts them as being of New Series Dalek design, coloured black with gold slats, collars and hemispheres.
+The central slat is hexagonal, extending down between the appendage boxes, and it has thick neck rings with no neck struts.

 Other notable Dalek variants

 Dark Dimension Dalek

 "Lost in the Dark Dimension" was the working title of a feature-length BBC Doctor Who episode, planned to celebrate the programme's thirtieth anniversary.
 Chris Fitzgerald at Jim Henson's Creature Shop was engaged to redesign the Special Weapons Dalek for the production.
 A sketch of the proposed variant was produced at the time by BBC artist Alan Marshall.
-Notable differences from a standard Dalek include a substantially enlarged fender, an enhanced midsection featuring two large shoulder-mounted cannon and a foreshortened neck bin encircled by three thick neck rings.
+Notable differences from a standard Dalek include a substantially enlarged fender, an enhanced midsection featuring two large shoulder-mounted cannon and a neck bin encircled by three thick neck rings.
 Programme development commenced in June 1992 and was officially cancelled in July 1993, with the BBC citing financial and logistical reasons.
-Although a Dark Dimension Dalek prop was never constructed by the BBC it has become the subject of a number of illustrations and a full size version built by a fan.
+Although a Dark Dimension Dalek prop was never constructed by the BBC, it has become the subject of a number of illustrations and full size props built by fans.